Bronze Night: Confrontation

 After the restoration of Estonian independence in 1991, a public controversy surrounded the memorial and grew into direct confrontation about 2006–2007.
 The eternal flame was extinguished shortly after the Estonian redeclaration of independence.
 In 1994 the memorial underwent a reconstruction.
 Following the reopening, the bronze headstones on the stone background and the protective barrier surrounding the memorial were removed.

 World War II Red Army veterans and representatives of the Russian-speaking population in Estonia have continued to gather at the monument on certain dates, celebrating May 9 (Victory Day) and September 22 ("Liberation of Tallinn" in 1944).
 The display of Soviet flags and other Soviet symbols at these gatherings had offended many Estonians.

 A non-violent confrontation at the monument site took place on May 9, 2006, when a group of Estonians approached the celebrating Red Army veterans.
 To preserve public order and out of security concerns, the police helped the group to leave the area, along with their Estonian flag, and let the veterans' meeting with the Soviet symbols continue.
 On the next day, Estonian nationalist Jüri Liim said he would blow up the monument unless the authorities removed it promptly.
 In the same month, the tensions rose again and the police kept a 24-hour patrol in place, cordoning off the area until early September 2006.

-Estonian journalist Paavo Kangur, in an opinion, piece suggested that the confrontations were intentionally provoked to increase the support of Union of Pro Patria and Res Publica and "Estonian Nazi sympathizers" of having been manipulated by Russian FSB service.
+Estonian journalist Paavo Kangur suggested in an opinion piece that the confrontations were intentionally provoked to increase the support of Union of Pro Patria and Res Publica and "Estonian Nazi sympathizers" of having been manipulated by Russian FSB service.

 A small group of Estonian Russophones set up an organization in mid-2006 called Nochnoy Dozor (Night Watch), calling for nightly vigils to guard the monument from possible removal attempts.

 On April 24, 2007, in explaining the necessity for thorough investigation of the burials, Estonian PM Andrus Ansip related a number of urban legends (grave holds remains of executed looters or drunk Red Army soldiers run over by Red Army tank).
 The Russian press sensationalized Ansip's comments in their headlines, presenting Ansip as disparaging Red Army veterans.